patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

   - Choose whether you want to use React state, URL params or localStorage/sessionStorage as the source of truth, and call `useTableControlState` with the appropriate `persistTo` option and optional `persistenceKeyPrefix` (to namespace persisted state for multiple tables on the same page).
     - `persistTo` can be `"state" | "urlParams" | "localStorage" | "sessionStorage"`, and defaults to `"state"` if omitted (falls back to regular React state).
     - You can also use a different type of storage for the state of each feature by passing an object for `persistTo`.
 See [Custom state persistence targets](#custom-state-persistence-targets).
-  - Take the object returned by that hook (generally named `tableControlState`) and pass it to the `getHubRequestParams` function (you may need to spread it and add additional properties like `hubSortFieldKeys`). (⚠️ TECH DEBT NOTE: This is Konveyor-specific)
+  - Take the object returned by that hook (generally named `tableControlState`) and pull out the parameters you need for your API fetch from the `filterState`, `sortState` and `paginationState` properties.
+Fetch your filtered/sorted/paginated API data using these values.
-  - Call your API query hooks, using the `hubRequestParams` as needed.
   - Call `useTableControlProps` and pass it an object spreading all properties from `tableControlState` along with additional config arguments.
 Some of these arguments will be derived from your API data, such as `currentPageItems`, `totalItemCount` and `isLoading`.
 Others are simply passed here rather than above because they are used only for rendering and not required for state management.
   - The return value (the same `tableControls` object returned by `useLocalTableControls`) has everything you need to render your table.
 Give it a `console.log` to see what is available.

-If desired, you can use lower-level feature-specific hooks on their own (for example, if you really only need pagination and you're not rendering a full table).
-For a full list of the lower-level hooks, see CONTRIBUTING.md.
-(TODO -- should we just make examples with this? it's not recommended. maybe just ditch it) However, if you are using more than one or two of them you may want to consider using these higher-level hooks even if you don't need all the features.
-You can omit the config arguments for any features you don't need and then just don't use the relevant `propHelpers`.
+### Incremental adoption

+TODO reference advanced examples

-### Item Objects, Not Row Objects
+### Item objects, not row objects

 Because using react-table-batteries involves passing in API data and configuration which is used to infer the types of other arguments, it can be helpful to understand how the relevant TypeScript types and properties are used internally.
 A few of the most important details are explained here, but more on the implementation detail of these hooks can be found in CONTRIBUTING.md.